agustinv/reactnd-project-myreads-starter/README.md

 ## TL;DR

-To get started developing right away:
+Installation and Launching Instructions:

+* First make sure node and npm is installed in your local machine.
+* git clone the git repo (eg git clone git@github.com:agustinv/reactnd-project-myreads-starter.git)
+* cd to local folder of app (eg cd reactnd-project-myread-starter)
 * install all project dependencies with `npm install`
-* start the development server with `npm start`
+* start the local server with `npm start`

 ## What You're Getting
 ```bash